Kangaroo Mother Care (KMC)

-A pre-term baby needs extra care, and it is natural for a first-time mother to be apprehensive about handling one.
-Kangaroo Mother Care offers guidelines which are designed to guide mothers through the crucial first few weeks of a baby’s birth
+A preterm baby needs extra care, and it is natural for a first-time mother to be apprehensive about handling one.
+Kangaroo Mother Care offers guidelines that are designed to guide mothers through the crucial first few weeks of a baby’s life.

 What is Kangaroo Mother Care (KMC)?

 Kangaroo Mother Care or KMC is a straightforward and easy practice to care for newborn babies, especially for preterm infants.
-The practice involves skin-to-skin contact with the mother, father or the caregiver.
-It is a potent technique to promote the health and general well-being of preterm as well as full-term infants.
+The method involves skin-to-skin contact with the mother, father, or a caregiver.
+It is a potent technique to promote the health and general wellbeing of preterm as well as full-term infants.
 This technique is also useful in reducing the infant mortality rate of low birth weight or preterm infants.
-Thus, KMC not only provides care but is believed to have extraordinary benefits for infants by providing basic survival needs such as mother’s warmth, breast milk, stimulation and protection.
+Thus, KMC not only provides care, but is believed to have extraordinary benefits for infants by providing basic survival needs such as mother’s warmth, breast milk, stimulation, and protection.